 These are the type of offseason highlights we all crave before training camp opens, and the New England Patriots and quarterback Tom Brady defend yet another Super Bowl title from last season.

-His 2018 season was shortened by injury, which kept him on the sideline for all but six games last year, but he is officially returning, and defenses from the Dallas Cowboys, Minnesota Vikings, Green Bay Packers, Seattle Seahawks, and New York Giants, among many others, need to respect Sproles’ game, or they might end up on the bad end of another highlight reel.
+His 2018 season was shortened by injury, which kept him on the sideline for all but six games last year, but he officially returned the following season, and defenses from the Dallas Cowboys, Minnesota Vikings, Green Bay Packers, Seattle Seahawks, and New York Giants, among many others, were forced to respect Sproles’ game.